ISCAS007/torchseg/README.md

 # benchmark
 - use code from https://github.com/mcordts/cityscapesScripts (only support for python2)
-- change to python2 environment
+- change to python2 environment `source activate env2`
 - clone them and install them by `pip install .`
 - export CITYSCAPES_RESULTS=/media/sdc/yzbx/benchmark_output/cityscapes
 - export CITYSCAPES_DATASET=/media/sdb/CVDataset/ObjectSegmentation/archives/Cityscapes_archives/gtFine_trainvaltest
 - open terminal and input: csEvalPixelLevelSemanticLabeling
 - the image size and id transform can be view in [test/benchmark_test.py](test/benchmark_test.py)
+- note: the benchmark is very slow, even for only 500 val images, about 5-10s/per image
+- a failed result can be see in [#3](https://github.com/ISCAS007/torchseg/issues/3)